ingydotnet/git-subrepo/ReadMe.md

 never existed.
 Please note that this will rewrite your entire history.
 If that would cause you problems, then maybe you just want 'git rm' the subrepo instead.

+* `git subrepo version`

+This command will display version information about git-subrepo and its environment.

 ## Status